-Over the past several years, I have collaborated with educators across CT and the US to support the shift to inquiry as a primary form of instruction.
+Over the past several years, I’ve collaborated with educators across CT and the United States to support the shift to inquiry as a primary form of instruction in social studies classrooms.
 When discussing this shift, teachers’ most common concern revolves around how to assess learners’ progress.
-In inquiry-focused classrooms, students are collaborating, generating inquiry questions, and developing investigations.
-Assessment should reflect instruction, and so I have been working with a small team of educators and the CT State Department of Education Social Studies Consultant, Steve Armstrong, to develop an assessment tool that will further support teachers’ shift to authentic, inquiry-based assessment.
+In inquiry-focused classrooms, students are collaborating, generating inquiry questions, and developing investigations, and our assessment should reflect this instruction.
+This year, I have been working with a small team of educators and the CT State Department of Education Social Studies Consultant, Steve Armstrong, to develop a tool that will further support CT teachers’ shift to authentic, inquiry-based instruction and assessment.

-Our team has developed a draft tool aligned with the C3 Framework, and we are looking for feedback from educators.
+Our team has developed a draft tool aligned with the C3 and CT Social Studies Frameworks, and we are looking for feedback from educators.
 Please view the draft continuum below, and share your feedback to help us improve this tool.
 We appreciate your support!

 The National Geographic Grosvenor Teacher Fellowship brings together educators from across North America.
 In order to harness and further fuel this powerful collaborative community, National Geographic Education regularly publishes “Strategy Shares” written by GTFs.

 Click on the logo below to visit National Geographic’s Education blog and read my recent strategy share focused on using virtual reality to promote learner inquiry and a shift toward an explorer mindset.